Measurement Model

 Wattmeter 5: 0.1

 Users have the option to add measurement devices with data generated from one of the AC analyses, specifically, using results obtained from either AC power flow or AC optimal power flow.
-To do this, users simply need to provide the AC abstract type as an argument to one of the functions responsible for adding measurement devices:
+To do this, users simply need to provide the AC type as an argument to one of the functions responsible for adding measurement devices:

 system = powerSystem()